 Azure DevOps

-In addition to our out-of-the-box , Spacelift supports using Azure DevOps as the source of code for your and .
+In addition to our out-of-the-box integration with GitHub , Spacelift supports using Azure DevOps as the source of code for your stacks and modules.

 Setting up the integration